-At each reporting date, the Group assesses whether or not there is objective evidence of impairment of a financial asset or a group of financial assets are considered impaired and impairment losses as incurred when there is objective evidence of impairment, as a result of one or more events that occurred after the initial recognition of the asset ("loss event") and when that loss event has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably measured.
+At each reporting date, the Group assesses whether or not there is objective evidence of impairment of a financial asset or a group of financial assets.
+A financial asset or a group of financial assets are considered impaired and impairment losses as incurred when there is objective evidence of impairment, as a result of one or more events that occurred after the initial recognition of the asset ("loss event") and when that loss event has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably measured.
 Evidence of impairment may include indications that debtors, or a group of debtors, experience serious financial difficulties or fail to, or have delayed to pay interests or principals, or are likely to report insolvency/over-indebtedness, or to undertake a financial reorganization, or when the observable data indicate a measurable decrease in the estimated future cash flows, such as changes in the arrears or in the economic conditions associated with defaults by debtors.